Using Google Ads for promoting your

 If you sell women’s running footwear, you might start off with some basic categories that customers would use, like women`s sports shoes.
 You can also add running shoes and other commonly used terms.
 Then expand the list by more specific keywords including your brand or name of the product.

-The key to being competitive on Google Adwords is to make use of
+The key to being competitive on Google Ads is to make use of

 These are keywords that are more detailed than simple generic search terms.
 They are more specific and have lower search volumes.
 However, they often have lower suggested bids, meaning that you can bid on these keywords and still be profitable.